SandyRodger/LS170-171/L5_transport_layer_security.md

 - TLS assumes that TCP is being used at the Transport Layer.
 The TLS handshake happens after the TCP (I wrote 'TSL', but that's surely a mistake) handshake.
 - The TLS handshake is as follows:
   - A `ClientHello` message is sent after the TCP `ACK`.
 This contains the maximum version of the TLS protocol that the client can support and a list of cipher suites that the client is able to use.
   - On receiving the `ClientHello` message, the server responds with its own message.
 This message includes a `ServerHello` message which sets the protocol version and Cipher Suite as well as other related information.
-The server incliudes its certificate (which contains its public key) and a `ServerHelloDone`, which tells the client that it is finished with the first part of the handshake.
+The server includes its certificate (which contains its public key) and a `ServerHelloDone`, which tells the client that it is finished with the first part of the handshake.
   - Once the client has received this `ServerHelloDone` marker it will star the key exchange process.
 This is the process that allows client and server to securely obtain a copy of the symmetric encryption key.
 The exact process for generating this key varies, depending on which exchange algorithms were chosen as part of the cipher suite.
 You don't need to worry about these key exchange algorithms, but they give an example anyway.
   - The server also sends a message with `ChangeCipherSpec` and `Finished` flags.
 The client and server can now begin communicating using their symmetric key.

 <img width="880" alt="Screenshot 2023-05-07 at 11 40 08" src="https://user-images.githubusercontent.com/78854926/236672666-8fa33609-310e-4586-a741-16222660f8dd.png">

 - The TLS handshake is pretty complicated, you won't be expected to remember all of it.
-But you should have a high level mental0model of how it works.
+But you should have a high level mental model of how it works.
 Also the exact sequence of steps will vary depending on which version of TLS is being used.
-- Ket points about the TLS handshake to remember are that it is used to:
+- Key points about the TLS handshake to remember are that it is used to:
-  - Agree whichversion of TLS is to be used in establishing a secure connection.
+  - Agree which version of TLS is to be used in establishing a secure connection.
   - Agree on the various algorithms that are to be incuded in the Cipher Suite.
   - Enable the exchange of symmetric keys that will be used for message encryption.
 - Be aware that this complexity has an effect on performance.
 The TLS handshake can add 2 round-trips of latency to the establishment of a connection.
 This is on top of the first TCP Handshake.
 - And they make a note of Datagram Transport Layer Seurity, which is based on TLS.
-THis is specifically for use with Network connections that work with UDP rather than TCP at the transport layer.
+This is specifically for use with Network connections that work with UDP rather than TCP at the transport layer.

 ### Cipher Suites

 - A Cipher is a cyptographic algorithm.
-So its a set of steps for encrypting/decrypting.
+So it's a set of steps for encrypting/decrypting.
 So a cipher suite is a collection of these sets of instructions.
 - TLS uses different ciphers for different aspects of securing a connection.
-- There are many al;gorithms that can be used for:
+- There are many algorithms that can be used for:
   - Performing the key-exchange process
   - authentication
   - symmetric key encryption
   - checking message integrity
 - So the collection of cipher algorithms necessary to do all these tasks is the Cipher Suite.
-This is what is agreed upon in the TSL handshake.
+This is what is agreed upon in the TLS handshake.
 - The `ClientHello` message lists which cipher algorithms it can do for each task and the server checks which algorithms it can also do and chooses from them.

 ## [TLS Authentication](https://launchschool.com/lessons/74f1325b/assignments/95e698ab)

 - So far we have lovely encrypted message.
 But what if the sender is malicious?
 You might believe you're talking to your bank, but it could be someone pretending to be your bank.
-And if you think your encrption is sufficient, you could be sending all sorts of sensitive data.
+And if you think your encryption is sufficient, you could be sending all sorts of sensitive data.
 - We need a way to identify the other party in our exchange.
 - During the TLS handshake, the `ClientHello` message contains the server's certificate.
 This was to give the client the public key, but it has a second function of providing a means for identification.
 - The Certificate will say who its owner is and some other things.
 Obviously this is publicly available, so someone can easily fake one.
 That's why there are a few more steps to the process.
-- The exact steps depends on which Authentication algorithm is chosen as part of the Cipher Suite.
+- Which exact steps depends on which authentication algorithm is chosen as part of the Cipher Suite.
 But generally it's like this:
   - The server sends a certificate, with its public key inside.
   - The server creates a 'signature' in the form of some data encrypted with the server's private key.
   - This signature is transmitted along with the original data from which the signature was created.